BigSamu/Buda_Spread_API/README.md

 ### Usage

-After successful installation and execution, you will be able to experience the simulation in your terminal.
-If an email address is provided, you will receive the results of the simulation in your email.

-> **NOTE:** The email address provided has to be registered in your domain in Mailgun API, so the script can send the results of the simulation that particular email.
+After successful installation in your local environment, you can run the API running the command `pipenv run start`.
+Once done you can test the API either using [Postman](https://www.postman.com/) or by visiting the Swagger UI documentation at (http://localhost:8000/api/docs)[http://localhost:8000/api/docs]

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>